-Q3 2024 is well behind us, and the data is in!
-In this comprehensive overview of human resource (HR) technology trends, we highlight key industry movements from the quarter to help you stay informed and ahead of the curve.
+Q3 2024 is behind us, and the data is in!
+In this comprehensive overview of human resource (HR) technology trends, we highlight key industry movements from this quarter to help you stay informed and ahead of the curve.
 Through our Advisor program, we connected with hundreds of HR and Talent Acquisition (TA) leaders, guiding them to the right HR tech solutions for their unique needs and uncovering important trends shaping the HR tech landscape.

 In this blog post, we share key HR technology trends and insights from our conversations with HR managers, business leaders, and TAs, backed by data from the most interesting industry studies we've analyzed.
 You'll discover the continued rise in artificial intelligence (AI) adoption among HR departments, how job seekers are leveraging AI to stand out, and the overall positive growth trajectory of the HR tech market.